phrp720/go-service-builder/README.md

 }
 ```

-### For Windows
+### For Windows: Creating a Service with NSSM

-#### Example: Creating a Windows service
-Running the code below will create and start a Windows service via [nssm](https://nssm.cc/).
+The example below illustrates how to create and start a Windows service using [nssm](https://nssm.cc/).
+NSSM will ensure the service's health.
-Then nssm that we initiated will be responsible for the health of the service.

 ```go
 err:=nssm.InitNssm("Folder_Where_Nssm_Will_Be") // InitNssm downloads nssm and extracts it  to the specified folder